K&J Online Tools

 2) If you take an even number of magnets and pinch a string in the middle of the stack and dangle the magnets so they can freely rotate on the string, the North pole of the magnets will eventually settle pointing North.
 This actually contradicts the "opposites attract" rule of magnetism, but the naming convention of the poles is a carry over from the old days when the poles were called the "North-seeking" and "South-seeking" poles.
 These were shortened over time to the "North" and "South" poles that we know them as.

-3) If you have a compass handy, the end of the needle that normally points North will be attracted to the South pole of the neodymium magnet.
+3) If you have a compass handy, the end of the needle that

-4) Use one of our Pole Identifier Devices.
+4) Use one of our

 (Please note: In some magnetic therapy applications, the definitions of the poles are reversed from the scientific definition described above.
 Please be sure to confirm the proper definition of the poles prior to using magnets for medical purposes)